Skip to Main Content

 Answer: In place of the date, use (n.d.)

-Question: Do I use a permalink or the URL from the address bar?
+Question: Can I use the library database URL from the browser as a permalink?

-Answer: For the Chemistry 142 annotated bibliography, when using an article from one of the library's databases, use the permalink for the article rather than the URL from the browser's address bar.
+Answer: For the Chemistry 142 annotated bibliography, when using an article from one of the library's databases, use the URL for the article for the permalink.

 Question: The URL or permalink is very long, and it causes a big gap of white space at the end of the line.
 Should I break it up?